 Whatever electricity that is generated from the solar PV will be used by the property first.
 Any excess energy (if any) will be exported back into the grid.

-If you consume more than what your solar PV is generating, you will pull energy from the TNB grid as usual.
+If you consume more than what your solar PV is generating (like at night), you will be importing energy from the TNB power grid as usual.

-Example: If your entire family goes on vacation for a long period of time and your usage is less than what you are generating, the excess will be exported back into the grid and is offset on a one to one basis.
+Example: If your entire family goes on vacation for a long period of time and your usage is less than what you are generating, the excess energy generated from the solar PV will be exported back into the power grid.

-i.e, if you export 1 kWh, it will offset against 1 kWh consumed from the grid.
+i.e, if you export 1 kWh, it will offset against 1 kWh consumed from the grid, resulting in a lower (or RM 0) electricity bill.

 The solar energy system is relatively simple.
-There are no moving parts to be worried about.
+There are no moving parts or maintenance to be worried about.